SquidsHeart/ao3-quote-bot/README.md

 This bot is designed to run on heruko.
 Create a config var called token, with the value being your discord bot token.

+If you'd rather not use heruko, uncomment line 17 and insert your own quote.

 Run r! archive {tag to search} to get a random quote. randquote can be replaced with "r!, R!, r! or R!"